NICKNAME/S: Slammin Sam

 Sam Mackinnon made his NBL debut with the South East Melbourne Magic at 17 years of age.
 He went scoreless in his first NBL game.

-Jordan (19.9 points, 3.0 rebounds, 8.2 assists, and 2.6 steals) would lead the team in scoring and assists, alongside frontcourt duo Tony Ronaldson (19.4 points, 7.4 rebounds, 2.7 assists, and 1.1 steals) and Bruce Bolden (16.5 points, 8.9 rebounds, 2.2 assists, and 1.5 steals) doing the damage inside.
-MacKinnon (5.7 points, 3.3 rebounds and 2.8) would also make a immediate impact, earning his way into the team’s regular rotation (19.2 minutes per game) and delivering one of the greatest seasons ever by a 18-year-old which made him a easy choice for the league’s Rookie Of The Year Award.
+Jordan wasted no time establishing himself, averaging 19.9 points, 8.2 assists, 3.0 rebounds, and 2.6 steals to lead the team in both scoring and playmaking.
+He was well-supported by frontcourt mainstays Tony Ronaldson (19.4 points, 7.4 rebounds, 2.7 assists, and 1.1 steals) and Bruce Bolden (16.5 points, 8.9 rebounds, 2.2 assists, and 1.5 steals), who provided the team’s interior strength.
+MacKinnon (5.7 points, 3.3 rebounds, and 2.8 assists in 19.2 minutes per game) delivered one of the greatest seasons ever by a 18-year-old, earning NBL Rookie of the Year in the process.

 1995

-Additionally, 33-year-old big man John Dorge (16.1 points, 12.3 rebounds, 1.1 steals, and 3.0 blocks) turned the clock back and delivered a breakout season, leading the league in blocked shots.
-Dorge’s improved play saw him selected to the All-NBL first team at the end of the season while backup guard Darren Lucas (9.4 points, 4.6 rebounds, 3.7 assists, and 1.8 steals) took home the league’s Best Defensive Player award.
+Veteran big man John Dorge (16.1 points, 12.3 rebounds, 1.1 steals, and 3.0 blocks) turned back the clock with his best season yet, topping the NBL in blocks and earning All-NBL First Team honours.
+Defensive specialist Darren Lucas (9.4 points, 4.6 rebounds, 3.7 assists, and 1.8 steals) also stood out, winning the NBL Best Defensive Player award.

 1996

-Once into the Playoffs, the Magic were able to get revenge on the North Melbourne Giants, who had ended their season in 1995.
-South East Melbourne defeated North Melbourne in game one (96-82), after shutting down Giants star point guard Darryl McDonald (11 points, 6 rebounds, 5 assists, and 6 turnovers).
-Veteran Andrew Parkinson (19 points) came off the bench to lead the Magic in scoring, and import duo Billy McCaffrey (18 points, 6 rebounds and 5 assists) and Mike Kelly (15 points, 8 rebounds, and 2 steals) delivered all-round efforts and a dominant Chris Anstey (12 points and 7 rebounds) created havoc inside.
+In the quarterfinals, South East Melbourne got revenge on their crosstown rivals, North Melbourne, who had ended their 1995 campaign.
+The Magic claimed game one (96–82), stifling Giants guard Darryl McDonald (11 points, 6 rebounds, 5 assists, 6 turnovers).
+Veteran Andrew Parkinson came off the bench to top-score with 19 points, while McCaffrey (18 points, 6 rebounds, 5 assists) and Mike Kelly (15 points, 8 rebounds, 2 steals) added all-around performances.
+Anstey (12 points, 7 rebounds) dominated the interior.

-In game two, John Dorge (14 points and 14 rebounds) shut down big man Paul Rees (10 points), who had led the Giants in scoring in the opening matchup (28 points).
-Tony Ronaldson (25 points, 4 rebounds, 5 assists, 2 steals and 2 blocks) led the team in scoring, and Kelly (17 points, 8 rebounds, 5 assists) was able to limit the impact from McDonald (17 points, 8 rebounds and 5 assists) once again to end the Giants season (87-77).
+In game two, Dorge (14 points, 14 rebounds) neutralised Paul Rees, who had scored 28 in game one.
+Ronaldson (25 points, 4 rebounds, 5 assists, 2 steals, 2 blocks) led all scorers, and Kelly again delivered (17 points, 8 rebounds, 5 assists) as South East won 87–77 to end the Giants’ season.

-The 1996 NBL Grand Final series drew a aggregate attendance record of 43,605 (average 14,535), the largest crowd ever for a three-game NBL series.
-Magic guard Mike Kelly was awarded the Finals MVP award after averaging 16 points, 6 rebounds, 4 assists and 2.3 steals across the three-game series.
+The 1996 NBL Grand Final series drew a record aggregate crowd of 43,605 (average 14,535), the largest ever for a three-game series.
+Mike Kelly earned Finals MVP honours after averaging 16 points, 6 rebounds, 4 assists, and 2.3 steals over the three games.

 1997